ef1500/AutoTwitSpaceDL/README.md

 ## Adding your discord webhook to the code
 - Copy the URL for your webhook
 - Next, navigate to the location you cloned the repo
-- Open the files "AutoTwitspaceDLX.py" and "AutoSpaceEngine.py" and edit the NOTIF_URL to your discord webhook URL.
+- Open the file "AutoTwitspaceDLX.py" and edit the NOTIF_URL to your discord webhook URL.

 ## Adding twitter auth tokens
 In order for the program to work properly and reliably, you must specify an auth token.
 This will allow you to get space IDs even if the user did not tweet about it, and it will also allow you to monitor exponentially more accounts at once.
-I reccomend that you make two new twitter accounts specifically for this purpose.
+I reccomend that you make a new account specifically for archiving spaces.
 ### Getting your auth token
 If you have chrome, use the extension 'EditThisCookie'.
 It will allow you to easily copy the cookie.
 Copy the value for the cookie titled 'auth_token'.
 Do not share it.